-“We frequently try to go to conferences to present posters or do Q&A sessions or short lectures,” Dr. Swoboda said.
+“We frequently try to go to conferences to present posters or do Q&A sessions or short lectures,” she added.
 “We do this to present our work to other scientists so they might learn something or, conversely, if they’re really knowledgeable about the subject, they can contact us or give advice.”

 AcademyHealth, a national organization consisting of health services researchers, policymakers, and people involved in the health care field, was established in 2000 after a merger of the Alpha Center and the Association for Health Services Research.
-According to the organization’s website, AcademyHealth’s goals are to expand the understanding of methods and data used in the field, enhances the professional skills of researchers and research users, and expands awareness.”
+According to the organization’s website, AcademyHealth’s goals are to expand the understanding of the methods and data used in health services research, as well as boost the professional skills of researchers and increase awareness of the field.

-“It’s important to disseminate our experiences with implementing innovative interventions, and it’s also important to learn from other researchers’ and practitioners’ perspectives on how they implemented similar or different interventions,” Dr. Fareed said.
+“It’s important to disseminate our experiences with implementing innovative interventions, and it’s also important to learn from other researchers’ and practitioners’ [about] how they implemented similar or different interventions,” Dr. Fareed said.

-At The Ohio State University Wexner Medical Center, the inpatient portal offered to patients is the Android tablet app MyChart Bedside, Dr. Swoboda said.
+At The Ohio State University Wexner Medical Center, the inpatient portal offered to patients is Epic Systems’ MyChart Bedside, an Android tablet app.
 The tablets are provisioned to patients after their admission to any of the seven Ohio State Wexner Medical Center hospitals.

-Events such as the AcademyHealth conference offer researchers the chance to both share the research taking place at Ohio State and network with scientists from across the country.
+Events such as the Science of D&I Conference offer researchers the chance to both share findings from the research taking place at Ohio State and network with scientists from across the country and around the globe.